phanxuanquang/AskDB/README.md

 *   **You control your credentials.** All credentials are stored securely in encrypted files on your local machine while ensure no other third-party services can decrypt them.
 *   **Clear and controlled actions.** You're always informed, and critical operations need your approval.

-AskDB utilizes the Google Gemini as the core AI engine.
+Currently, AskDB utilizes the Google Gemini as the core AI engine.
 The user should read and understand the [Gemini API Additional Terms of Service](https://ai.google.dev/gemini-api/terms) before using AskDB.

+---

 ## :open_hands: Contribution
 I welcome contributions and encourage you to help this project better and better.
 If you encounter any issues or have suggestions for improvements, please open an issue in the [Issues](https://github.com/phanxuanquang/AskDB/issues) section of the repository.